Halogenation: Organic chemistry

 Several pathways exist for the halogenation of organic compounds, including free radical halogenation, ketone halogenation, electrophilic halogenation, and halogen addition reaction.
 The nature of the substrate determines the pathway.
 The facility of halogenation is influenced by the halogen.
 Fluorine and chlorine are more electrophilic and are more aggressive halogenating agents.
 Bromine is a weaker halogenating agent than both fluorine and chlorine, while iodine is the least reactive of them all.
 The facility of dehydrohalogenation follows the reverse trend: iodine is most easily removed from organic compounds, and organofluorine compounds are highly stable.

 Free radical halogenation

 Halogenation of saturated hydrocarbons is a substitution reaction.
-The reaction typically requires free radical pathways.
+The reaction typically involves free radical pathways.
 The regiochemistry of the halogenation of alkanes is largely determined by the relative weakness of the C–H bonds.
 This trend is reflected by the faster reaction at tertiary and secondary positions.